Migrate WordPress Site Perfectly: The Definitive Guide

 Step 3: Configure your new domain [optional]

 Sometimes a domain migration takes place at the same time as a host change; other times it doesn’t.
 The most common occasion to change both is when making a site live, after building it elsewhere first.
-If you didn’t change the domain, you can skip this section.

-b.
+a.
 Change links to reflect new ones

 Change the values for WordPress Address (URL) and Site Address (URL) to point to your new domain.